arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/custom-container/content.md

 ## Uploading the Container Folder

-First, you have to have set up your board to a factory, as shown in the [Portenta X8 Out of the Box tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box).
+First, you have to have set up your board to a Factory, as shown in the [Portenta X8 Out of the Box tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box).

-Once this is done, we will push our folder to a repository within the factory.
+Once this is done, we will push our folder to a repository within the Factory.
 Lets place our folder "x8-custom-test" inside the "containers.git" repository.
-You can find this repository inside your factory page, if you click on "Source".
+You can find this repository inside your Factory page, if you click on "Source".
 And then on "container.git", the url of this page will be used in the next command.

 ![Source on Foundries.io Factory page](assets/custom-factory-page.png)